euroteamoutreach/euroteamoutreach.org/source/blog/articles/2018-07-milestones.html.markdown

 * Pray for those who heard the Gospel preached this week, both in L'viv and in Smil'na.
 * Pray for our final showing of the project next week in Tur'ye.
 * Praise the Lord the for the new responses which are already coming in as a result of our literature campaigns in Lutsk, Sykheev, and Rivne.
 * Pray for a speedy recovery for Ben Sargent's wife, Karen.
-She was recently in a car accident and suffered a stroke.
+She was recently in a car accident and suffered a concussion.
 * Pray that God would continue to keep our vehicles running.
 * Pray for health and safety for the team.